univalence/zio-notion/docs/database/query-db.md

 You can query the whole database, but you generally want to retrieve a subset of the database.

-You can select what kind of information you want specifying a Query object containing information about how you want to sort the result (based on certain column) or what do you want to retrieve (based on certain columns).
+You can select what kind of information you want specifying a Query object containing information about how you want to sort the result (based on certain columns) or what do you want to retrieve (based on certain columns).

 It can be a bit cumbersome to write the object by hand, we advise you to use the DSL to create our own filters and sorts.